vegaprotocol/documentation/docs/concepts/vega-chain.md

 ## Delegated proof of stake
 Vega runs on a delegated proof of stake blockchain.

-Validator nodes run the Vega network, and they deciding on the validity of the blocks containing the network's transactions and thus execute those transactions.
+Validator nodes run the Vega network, and they decide on the validity of the blocks containing the network's transactions and thus execute those transactions.
 The validators who run validator nodes are required to own a minimum amount of VEGA tokens that they delegate to themselves.

 Read more: [Validator nodes](/docs/concepts/vega-chain#validator-nodes)